 What makes an annuity an annuity is its ability to provide guaranteed, lifelong income in retirement.
 Some annuities exist to do only that, while others have that as just an option.
 The former (provides income and income only) is called an income annuity.
 There are three types of income annuities:

 The other type (has the option but not requirement) to provide income is known as a deferred annuity.
 There are three types of deferred annuities:

 Blueprint Income offers all types of income annuities, as well as fixed annuities.
-The Personal Pension is our flagship product that gives you access to all four with subscription-like funding.

 An immediate annuity, a.k.a. single premium immediate annuity or SPIA for short, is the simplest annuity product on the market.
 It’s purchased by people retiring within the next year or already in retirement.
 For a given amount of money paid upfront today, you receive a set amount of monthly income starting within one year that lasts as long as you live.